 Under 3's: Free

 2 St Michaels Road, Newquay, Cornwall, TR7 1RA, England

 The attraction is close to three main car parks: Mount Wise, Manor Road and Tregunnel Hill.

 Pirate's Quest has not told us if you can bring a picnic.

 Pirate's Quest has not told us about their dining options.

-Pirate's Quest has not told us if they are fully wheelchair friendly.
+No, Pirate's Quest is not wheelchair friendly.

 Due to the nature of the historic theatre there are several steps outside and inside making it not accessible for wheelchairs.

 No, Pirate's Quest have stated they are not pushchair friendly.

 Swashbuckling great fun!
 5 out of 5 stars